The IBR project is a non-profit initiative that encourages and guides companies to act responsibly when doing business in Iran.

 IBR’s Online Resources

-IBR’s Online Resources, many in both English and Farsi, include an expanding roster of briefings and videos that offer information critical to doing business responsibly in Iran, and a curated news feed that provides continuous updates on business and investment activity in Iran from trusted news sources.
+IBR’s Online Resources, many in both English and Farsi, include an expanding roster of briefings, videos and infographics that offer information critical to doing business responsibly in Iran, and a curated news feed that provides continuous updates on business and investment activity in Iran from trusted news sources.

 These online resources help companies and governments meet the expectations of investors, civil society, the public and other stakeholders regarding responsible business behavior.